-Marvin Krakow has devoted his career to upholding the rights of individuals.
+Marvin Krakow has devoted his career to the rights of individuals.
 He has focused his practice on civil trials and appeals in federal and state courts, arbitration, mediation and negotiation.
-His practice has included the areas of wrongful termination of employment, civil rights, class actions, whistle blower protection, privacy and civil liberties.
+His practice has included the areas of wrongful termination of employment, civil rights, class actions, privacy and civil liberties.
 He has an ongoing commitment to the constructive use of non-violence.

 Marvin has won six and seven figure results for victims of employment and housing discrimination and unfair insurance practices.
 He helped a class of recent immigrant janitors recover a twenty-two million dollar award for unpaid wages from major California grocery chains.
 He won political asylum for a Central American refugee, and state of the art treatments from unwilling medical insurance companies.
 Representing a stock broker in an arbitration procedure established as part of the settlement of a nationwide sex discrimination class action, he won the largest individual award in the country, over three million dollars.
 He also has jury verdicts of $2.5 million, $1.2 million and $1 million, as well as numerous six and seven figure settlements.
 He represents victims of sexual violence.
 He has recovered compensation for violations of the Equal Pay Act and California’s Fair Pay Act.
 He represents senior executives, professionals in financial services, law, accounting, and medicine, and college and university faculty and administrators.
 He has written and lectured widely about the rights of individuals, generally, and working men and women, in particular.
 He argued before the California Supreme Court in the landmark employment drug testing case of Loder v.
 City of Glendale and in Superior Court v.
 Department of Health Services (McGinnis).